Why Dental Health Matters More During Pregnancy

 - Use fluoride toothpaste.
 Fluoride strengthens enamel and helps resist the acid attacks from morning sickness.

 - Tell us about your medications.
-Some prenatal vitamins contain sugar; we can recommend alternatives.
+Some prenatal vitamins contain sugar; chewable vitamins in particular coat the teeth with sugar and acid.
+We can recommend alternatives or suggest timing strategies.

 The Pregnancy–Gum Disease–Preterm Birth Connection